 c.
 Each request must be approved by the appropriate divisional vice chancellor or vice president and the Provost for any academic unit requesting the lease.

-d.
-Prior to finalizing the lease, the SAC shall review and approve the lease.
+f.
+Before finalizing the lease, the SAC shall review and approve the lease.
 Upon approval, the CPO will route the lease for the appropriate signature approval.

 4. Leasing Space from another Governmental Entity